LIAOXuankun/liaoxuankun.github.io/_pages/about.md

 * Building graph computation engine
 * Algorithms for streaming graph computation

-I am willing to cooperate with companies (e.g., Huawei, Tencent) and tackle issues in real industrial scenarios, please feel free to drop me an email if you are interested!
+I am willing to cooperate with companies (e.g., Huawei, Tencent) and tackle issues in real industrial scenarios, please feel free to email me if you are interested!

 Contact
 ======